-You Recovered From Omicron.
-Now What?
+What You Can Actually Do After an Omicron Infection

 But the epidemiologists largely shared more relaxed views than I had anticipated.
 “As a person who’s vaccinated and boosted, and does not buy into the idea that everyone has to get Omicron, I am comfortable having an indoor meal at my home with a few friends who I know are also vaccinated and boosted,” Guest said.
 Going out to restaurants and bars requires more forethought because there’s no guarantee that others there will be vaccinated and boosted.
 If you really must dine indoors, the best option is to pick a restaurant with separated seating, good ventilation, and servers who wear masks.
 And wear a mask when walking through the restaurant and when the server comes to see you, Guest said.

 Making it through an Omicron infection doesn’t change the simple calculus around what sort of activities are safer than others.
 Going to a movie where you’re sitting in silence is less of a risk than a crowded indoor concert with thousands of attendees.
 “We still have our same principles: Outdoors is safer than indoors; ventilation is better than a not-ventilated space,” Guest told me.
-And the same precautions apply too: If you’re planning on attending a gathering, it’s a good idea to rapid-test yourself right before going, she said, especially if you’ll be coming into contact with someone who is immunocompromised and is more likely to get seriously sick from a COVID infection.
+And the same precautions apply too: If you’re planning on attending a gathering, it’s a good idea to rapid-test yourself right before going, she said, especially if you’ll be coming into contact with someone who is immunocompromised and is more likely to get seriously sick from COVID.

 The bottom line is the same as it’s always been—vaccines are really good at doing what they were designed to do, which is prevent severe illness.
 If you’re vaccinated and boosted, and you’ve been infected on top of that, your chances of having a serious reinfection are not high.
 This group, Vermund said, “can live a life free of undue fear of Omicron.”